 If you have a social worker or care manager you trust, consult with that person, too.
-The Federal Administration on Aging (https://www.aoa.gov) will help you locate the nearest local Area Agency on Aging.
+The Administration for Community Living (https://www.acl.gov) will help you locate the nearest local Area Agency on Aging.
 These offices have been set up specifically to help people in this situation.
 This should be one of your principal resources.

-The U.S. Dept. of Health and Human Services also sponsors the Eldercare Locator Service.
-By answering a few simple questions at https://www.eldercare.gov, you can find out which state and local agencies help with elderly services in your area (or call 800-677-1116).
+The U.S. Administration on Aging also sponsors the Eldercare Locator Service.
+By answering a few simple questions here, you can find out which state and local agencies help with elderly services in your area (or call 800-677-1116).

 And of course, check with family members and others you know who may have personal experience with the facilities in your area.